find answers to our frequently asked questions here

 Can I use government funding to apply for my place?

 Yes.
-Your child is able to access 570 hours of free early education or childcare per year from the term after their third birthday.
+Your child is able to access 570 hours or 1140 hours of free early education or childcare per year from the term after their third birthday.
+From Spring 2024 two year old will also be eligible for 15 hours of government funding if both parents are working.
 Please see our fees and pricing page for further information.
-Please see our fees and pricing page to find out more.

 What do you do when it rains or the weather is really bad?

 Come rain or shine the children at Little Foxes play outdoors.
-All children will have been supplied with high quality waterproofs as part of their registration fee and we find that the rain simply offers more opportunities for them to explore, get muddy and interact with their surroundings.
+All children will have been supplied with high quality waterproofs and we find that the rain simply offers more opportunities for them to explore, get muddy and interact with their surroundings.
 During winter we erect sheltered cosy tents available in the forest if needs be, and we find that the trees in the forest offer us a natural protection.

-Should we deem the weather to be dangerous in the woods (i.e. strong winds or lightening) we can always decamp back to Stoke Park Primary School where we have access to our very own classroom, kitchen, toilets and sheltered garden area.
+Should we deem the weather to be dangerous in the woods (i.e. strong winds or lightening) we can always decamp back to our preschool building where we have access to our very own classroom, kitchen, toilets and sheltered garden area.
 We find that so long as the children are dressed in warm clothes, they have gloves and are not exposed to high winds, they are always happy to keep playing outdoors.
 We have based our nursery on the Scandinavian model of outdoor learning.
 We reason that if they enjoy and thrive learning outdoors, we can manage it too!

 How does it work with waterproofs?